Join for FREE

 The nest is a ground scrape or hole.
 The clutch consists of 1-3 eggs.

 It feeds by picking fish from the sea surface.
+Their diet consists mainly of fish, squid and crustaceans, with insects and offal taken on occasion.

 External Links